SpikeInterface/spikesorters/README.md

 # spikesorters
-Collection of spike sorter wrappers
+Collection of spike sorter wrappers for use in spiketoolkit and elsewhere.